 Remember: Keep this Creditable Coverage notice.
-If you decide to join one of the Medicare drug plans, you may be required to provide a copy of this notice when you join to show whether you have maintained creditable coverage and, therefore, whether you are required to pay a higher premium amount (a penalty).
+If you decide to join one of the Medicare drug plans, you may be required to provide a copy of this notice when you join as proof that you have maintained creditable coverage and, therefore, whether you are required to pay a higher premium amount (a penalty).